Classes »

 Ruben West - Karate

-Ruben is currently a 6th degree Blackbelt instructor in the Dillman Karate International (DKI).
+Grand Master West is currently a 9th degree Blackbelt instructor in the Dillman Karate International (DKI).
 He started his Karate training in the 1980's at Washburn University under the direction of Head Instructor Ronnie Moore.
 He trained in judo at the Topeka Judo Academy and studied judo/jujitsu from instructors Ron Vowel (Carbondale, KS) and Katsumasa Nohara (Japan).
 He trained under Sensei Moore for close to nine years.
 In 1995 he attended a World Matsubayashi-ryu Karate-do Association (WMKA) seminar.
-There he met Grand Master Shoshin Nagamine, founder of Matsuybayashi Ryu Karate and his son Takioshi Nagamine, current director the WMKA organization.
+There he met Grand Master Shoshin Nagamine, founder of Matsuybayashi Ryu Karate and his son Takioshi Nagamine.
 It was then that he learned of the many opportunities to train with the Masters from Okinawa and deepen his understanding of the art.
-While in Canada testing for his San-dan rank, Ruben was shown a tape of Grand-master George A. Dillman and was amazed at what he discovered.
+While in Canada testing for his San-dan rank, he was shown a tape of Grand-master George A. Dillman and was amazed at what he discovered.
 Though the Masters from Okinawa often spoke of the pressure points and the advanced breakdown of kata application, they were reluctant to show it in such a large seminar setting.

-Ruben started studying the books and tapes of Grandmaster Dillman.
+Grand Master Ruben West started studying the books and tapes of Grandmaster Dillman.
 He attended a live seminar where Grandmaster Dillman demonstrated a touch chi knockout on him.
 He applied and was accepted into the DKI organization.
-Though Ruben has worked in surgery along side various surgeons for over 15 years, he attributes his pressure point knowledge to the DKI masters who have given him personal instruction.
+Though he has worked in surgery along side various surgeons for over 15 years, he attributes his pressure point knowledge to the DKI masters who have given him personal instruction.

-Kevin is 4th degree Black Belt in Dillman Karate International, and has been studying the Martial Arts since 1993.
+Grand Master Kevin Wilson is currently a 7th degree Black Belt with Dillman Karate International, and has been studying the Martial Arts since the early '90s.
 The Martial Arts has positively influenced his life in so many ways.
 As an instructor and teacher, it is his goal to provide the same positive influence to students, so that they may appreciate the art of self-defense, physical fitness, and aspects of Eastern culture.

-Kevin was first introduced to Karate at Washburn University under the instruction of Mr. Ronnie Moore.
+Grand Master Wilson was first introduced to Karate at Washburn University under the instruction of Mr. Ronnie Moore.
 After initially training with Mr. Moore, he focused his studies under Mr. Ruben West.
 After years of training with Mr. West, they eventually opened a school together Professional Martial Arts.
-They have taught, and currently teach children, youth, and adults.

 When walking into the dojo, a certain attitude is expected of each student (and teacher).
 Kevin has spoken about once reading a quote that spoke of this, and ended with "the world is the dojo".
 This positive outlook on the world and each other is probably the most important part of our training.